A Pain in the Grass

 Their play and disrespect

-No longer a pain in my grass
+No longer the symbol of a pain in my grass